 The event due to be held in June 2020 in London and October 2020 in Manchester will not be going ahead as planned.
 Instead an award-winning filmmaker will pre-record the talks by the speakers and panel, when they can safely travel to the studio, in mid-July/early August.

 The footage will be edited and produced as a top-of-the-line production; the quality you would expect from a TV broadcast service.
-The video is available to purchase until the end of November 2020.
+The video is available to purchase until May 31st 2021.
 Once access to the video is purchased you will have 4 weeks to watch the show.

 0930: Registration and coffee